codee-com/open-catalog/Checks/PWR007/README.md

 legibility of the code.
 It can be disabled by adding an `implicit none` statement.

->**Note**
+> [!NOTE]
->Implicit data typing may lead to unexpected runtime errors.
+> Implicit data typing may lead to unexpected runtime errors.
 For example, it may
->change the results of the program due to implicit data typing determining the
+> change the results of the program due to implicit data typing determining the
->type of operation used in computations.
+> type of operation used in computations.
 Note the example code below shows
->issues with integer/real division operations due to implicit data typing.
+> issues with integer/real division operations due to implicit data typing.

 ### Code example